How Much Electricity Does a Washing Machine Use? (Shocking Results!)

 The electricity consumption of washing machines depends on the laundry size and the model type.
 For instance, the washing machine's electricity consumption varies with the washing cycle.

-Similarly, the washing machine type, like front and top loaders, has different electricity consumption.
+Similarly, washing machine types, such as front- and top-loaders, have different electricity consumption levels.
 A top-load washing machine tends to consume more watts, resulting in higher electricity bills.
-So, switching your washer to a front loader will help you reduce the electricity consumption.
+So, switching your washer to a front-loading model will help you reduce electricity consumption.

 How Much Wattage Does a Washing Machine Use?

-The capacity of a washing machine to clean clothes depends on the size of the washer.
+The capacity of a washing machine to clean clothes depends on its size.
 For example, if you have a 5kg washing machine, it’ll consume 400 to 800 watts.

 But for energy-efficient washing machines, the total watts consumed could be within 500 per cycle.
 This way, you can get an idea of how much wattage does a washing machine use.